 - be conversant regarding the major literary figures;

-- demonstrate familiarity with the history of the foreign country or regions where the language is spoken;
+- explain the history of the foreign country or regions where the language is spoken;

-- demonstrate an understanding of the culture of the other country/countries, including dietary customs, mode of dress, celebrations, traditions, societal mores, and cultural identity;
+- explain the culture of the other country/countries, including dietary customs, mode of dress, celebrations, traditions, societal mores, and cultural identity;

 - articulate an understanding of the grammar, syntax, and vocabulary of the foreign language, normally by successfully completing two years of college-level language instruction or its equivalent;

-- evidence an ability to comprehend the foreign language and its linguistic nuances when spoken by others; and
+- comprehend the foreign language and its linguistic nuances when spoken by others; and

 - communicate in writing in the idiom of the foreign language.